kekedezha/ts-goat-reimagined/README.md

 ## Motivation ✍🏽

-[GOAT's](https://www.goat.com/) current website has a UI/UX that is a bit outdated and an unpleasant user experience, in my opinion.
+[GOAT's](https://www.goat.com/) current website has a UI/UX that is a bit outdated and has an unpleasant user experience, in my opinion.
 I wanted to start out with something simple and redesign part of the website because doing the full website might take a little bit more time and thought.
 I decided on a search for the Air Jordan 4 Retro.
-This obviously will not have every single shoe available but is more a less a preview of how the search for the specified silhouette.
+This obviously will not have every single shoe available but is more or less a preview of how the search would look like for the specified silhouette.

+## Features ✨

+- Add items to cart for 'purchase'
+- Switch between the products and a cart view that updates as you select items to 'buy'
+- Cart view has a 'place order' button that mimics a purchase

 ## Main Technologies 💻

 - React
 - TypeScript
 - Vite
+- DaisyUI
+- TailwindCSS

 ## Future Improvements/Integrations 🤔